DylanMeeus/springboot_jwt_blog/_posts/2016-06-17-announcing-our-chrome-jwt-extension.markdown

 - hmac
 ---

-Do you find yourself visiting JWT.io a lot to debug your tokens?
+Do you find yourself visiting [JWT.io](https://jwt.io) a lot to debug your tokens?
 Then you'll love what we have in store for you: [JWT.io as a Chrome extension](https://chrome.google.com/webstore/detail/jwt-debugger/ppmmlchacdbknfphdeafcbmklcghghmd) with extra features!

-{% include tweet_quote.html quote_text="Do you find yourself visiting JWT.io a lot?
-Then you'll love this: https://goo.gl/axNsXn" %}
+{% include tweet_quote.html quote_text="Debug JWTs from your browser with our new extension: https://goo.gl/axNsXn" %}

 -----